Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Hidden doors look like bookshelves or cabinetry and can be painted or stained to match the other woodwork in the room.

-Hidden doors are a good solution for closet doors in a small room, they add shelf space in an area where you might not have the wall space for standard bookshelves and they make getting into the closet seem like a magical adventure.
+They are a good solution for closet doors in a small room, they add shelf space in an area where you might not have the wall space for standard bookshelves and they make getting into the closet seem like a magical adventure.

 Dutch Doors

-You don’t have to split them at the middle, they can be cut to be split 2/3 of the way or ¾ of the way up or down the door.
+You don’t have to split them in the middle, they can be cut to be split 2/3 of the way or ¾ of the way up or down the door.
 The bottom half and top half can be different materials, such as wood on the bottom and glass panels on top.

-Dutch doors are available in a variety of colors and designs which often include decorative moldings, glass panels and unique paint and stain finishes.
+Dutch doors are available in a variety of colors and designs which often include decorative moldings, glass panels, and unique paint and stain finishes.
+Although considered to be more traditional because of their classic looks, they have become widely updated and suited for more modern home settings.

 A playroom is a great place for a Dutch door.
 The bottom half can remain closed, containing and hiding the mess, and the top half can remain open so you can hear the kids and easily see into the room as you pass by.